xrmx/erl_img/README.md

 erl_img: Erlang image processing library
 ========================================

-erl_img is a library for reading and writing image files.
+erl_img is a library for reading, writing, scaling, and cropping image files.
 The goal is to provide the Erlang community with functionality similar to ImageMagick. erl_img was originally excavated from the Jungerl repository, but a number of modifications have since been made.

 API
 ---